How to Be Prepared For a Financial Emergency

 Are you ready for the unexpected?

 When a financial disaster strikes, you want to be prepared.
+To prepare for the unexpected that may occur in the future, like accidents, health issues, natural disasters, or job loss, you’ve got to start today.
 There are some things you can do to be ready.
 Here’s a quick guide to prepping for a financial emergency.

 Make sure you have a solid household budget in place.
-If your finances are in order, you’ll be less impacted by a financial pitfall.
-Go through your budget and make sure it is updated.
+If your budget is in order, you’ll be less impacted by a financial pitfall.
+Go through your budget and make sure it is up to date.
+Ideally, you want to have the following things in proper order:

-Your emergency fund is called that for a reason.
-If you don’t have six months’ worth of expenses stashed away, aim to get there as quickly as possible.
+If you don’t have six months’ worth of expenses stashed away, set a goal to get there as quickly as possible.

 Automate Savings